Geometric Time-Dependent Density Functional Theory

-obtained by replacing $\Phi(t)$ by $\Phi^{\rm GP}[\Phi_0,\rho](t)$ in~\eqref{eq:KS_potential_geometric}.
-This involves the difference of the currents instead of that of the $W$'s.
+We have introduced two nonlinear functionals to be used in the geometric KS scheme~\eqref{eq:Kohn--Sham_geometric_commutator}, that reproduce the exact Schrödinger density $\rho^{\rm S}$.
+There are other possibilities.
 The choice of a given functional should be motivated by how easily approximations can be made.
 This is not the focus of this Letter.

 For systems close to equilibrium, standard adiabatic TDDFT approximations work well.
-However, this is not the case far from equilibrium.
+This is not the case far from equilibrium.
 It is thus natural to use our new geometric theory to correct the limitations of the existing adiabatic approximations.
-For any given approximation $V^{\rm app}[\Psi_0,\Phi_0,\rho]$ of the exact standard Kohn--Sham Hxc potential, we thus define the corresponding \emph{Kohn--Sham equation with geometric correction} as
+For any given approximation $V^{\rm app}_{\rm Hxc}[\Psi_0,\Phi_0,\rho]$ to the exact Hxc potential in Eq.~\eqref{eq:V_HXC}, we define the corresponding \emph{KS scheme with geometric correction} as